 From the results we can observe that:

+Observation 47.
 SR-based UL grant gives more predictable delay performance whereas the gains from CB-PUSCH are sensitive to load and number of UEs sharing the same resources.
 High end of delay distribution is significantly worse for CB-PUSCH, especially in high load.

 9.3 Handover latency [11]